PhilipWright96/ElectionRemindersBackend/electionreminders/README.md

 This process is pretty manual and annoying.
 We are working on automating this process better.
 Ideally, things should be tested locally anyway.

+Need to debug a problem in the container running our app?
+Use docker ps to find the container id, and then run docker logs <container_id> | less

 # Env and application-secrets.properties
 We currently expect a application-secrets.properties file